-- 1.1 TMB adopts a clear separation of duties for all jobs functions either it is financially or non-financially related. - 1.2 For jobs related to non-financial and financial activities, there must be at least two-layers of checking i.e. maker and checker. - 1.3 Further, for financial activities (such as disbursement and payment activities), TMB strictly adopts multiple signatories to further mitigate any corruption risk.
+- 1.1 TGB adopts a clear separation of duties for all jobs functions either it is financially or non-financially related. - 1.2 For jobs related to non-financial activities, there must be at least two-layers of checking i.e. maker and approval. - 1.3 For jobs related to financial activities, there must be at least three-layers of checking which shall comprise of the maker, checker and approver. - 1.4 Further, for financial activities (such as disbursement and payment activities), TGB strictly adopts multiple signatories to further mitigate any corruption risk.